-Jenelle Evans’ Custody Of Jace Battle With Mom Heats Up, When Will It Be Over?
+Jenelle Evans Seeks Custody Of Jace, Court Battle With Mom Heats Up

 He’s since been joined by two other siblings, Kaiser Orion Griffin, who was born June 29, 2014 (dad is Nathan Griffith), and daughter Ensley, who was born in January of this year (dad is David Eason).

-Unfortunately, Jenelle’s history of drug abuse, getting involved with bad men, and other shenanigans has jeopardized her continued custody of the young lad.
+Unfortunately, Jenelle’s history of drug abuse, getting involved with bad men, and other shenanigans have jeopardized her continued custody of the young lad.
 As the drama plays out for the cameras on this season of Teen Mom 2, fans can watch as Jenelle and her mother, Barbara, battle it out in court and personally for custody of Jace.

-As The Hollywood Gossip reports, Jace has spent almost all of his life with his grandmother, Barbara, while Jenelle has limited visitation.
+As the Hollywood Gossip reports, Jace has spent almost all of his life with his grandmother, Barbara, while Jenelle has limited visitation.
 That hasn’t stopped Jenelle, however, from trying valiantly to regain custody of him.
-As the cameras rolled on a late February episode of Teen Mom 2, Jenelle – and her lawyer – gave depositions in an effort to limit Barbara’s parental rights and give Jenelle greater custody.
+As the cameras rolled on a late February episode of Teen Mom 2, Jenelle and her lawyer gave depositions in an effort to limit Barbara’s parental rights and give Jenelle greater custody.

 ‘Neglectful & Sad!’
 ‘Teen Mom 2’ Star Jenelle Evans BLASTED… https://t.co/bejWVIGS02 #carrental #usa #vacation pic.twitter.com/zKwYBqYQ2J